 Rooted in Phil Jung’s fascination with documenting personal spaces, his series Windscreens explores car cabins across the country, particularly the South.
 Though Jung is curious about how cars tell stories about their owners, he’s also interested in the project’s more formal elements, particularly how light enters a car and renders color.

-In most American cities there is a street or boulevard bearing Martin Luther King Jr.’s name.
-In her project Martin Luther King Dr., Susan Berger documents the neighborhoods these roads run through, examining the ways in which King’s name is used as an encouragement to residents.
+In most American cities there is an avenue or boulevard bearing Martin Luther King Jr.’s name.
+Photographer Susan Berger’s work documents contemporary scenes of the neighborhoods surrounding these streets, examining the ways in which King inspires or influences residents.

 Source and Confluence, by Scott Jost, explores the origins and tributaries of the Chesapeake Bay watershed.
 Through his images of floods and rapids, scenic overlooks and weedy river banks, Jost searches for signs of balance between human interests and natural systems.